WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/dashes.md

 ## Colons instead of dashes in lists

 Sometimes writers use em dashes, en dashes, or hyphens surrounded by spaces in lists to separate a title or heading with its description.
-Ideally, use colons or "description lists" for separating them.
+Ideally, use colons or [description lists]() for separating them.

 **Examples**